MatthewKelly12/Django_Rest_Tutorial/README.md

 ### Create A Serializer For Your Model

 Now we need to import serializers, our model, and create a class serlializer from our model.
-In your text editor,copy the following code to your dog/serializer.py file.
+In your text editor, add the following code to your dog/serializer.py file.

 	from rest_framework import serializers
 	from .models import Breed